This post is mainly for new freelance writers and ghostwriters, as experienced ones will likely know these two tips.

 Fortunately, circumstances intervened, and I ended up moving.
 I also got a different phone number.
 But it was a little scary for a while.

-1. Be very careful of the information you divulge to strangers.
+- Be very careful with the information you divulge to strangers.
+Unless you’re sure of a potential client’s trustworthiness, never give out your banking information.

 Remember, better safe than sorry.